-When computing the CRPS skill score for (Gneiting et al., 2004 (page 442)) the reference CRPS statistic is computed using the climatological mean and standard deviation directly.
-When computing the CRPS skill score for (Hersbach, 2000 (page 443)) the reference CRPS statistic is computed by selecting equal-area-spaced values from the assumed normal climatological distribution.
+When computing the CRPS skill score for (Gneiting et al., 2004 (page 440)) the reference CRPS statistic is computed using the climatological mean and standard deviation directly.
+When computing the CRPS skill score for (Hersbach, 2000 (page 441)) the reference CRPS statistic is computed by selecting equal-area-spaced values from the assumed normal climatological distribution.
 The number of points selected is determined by the cdf\bins setting in the climo\cdf dictionary.
 The reference CRPS is computed empirically from this ensemble of climatology values.
-If the number bins is set to 1, the climatological CRPS is computed relative to a single model rather than a climatological distribution.
+If the number bins is set to 1, the climatological CRPS is computed using only the climatological mean value.
+In this way, the empirical CRPSS may be computed relative to a single model rather than a climatological distribution.

 The climatological distribution is also used for the RPSS.
 The forecast RPS statistic is computed from a probabilistic contingency table in which the probabilities are derived from the ensemble member values.
 In a similar fashion, the climatogical probability for each observed value is derived from the climatological distribution.
-The area of the distribution to the left of the observed value is interpreted as the climatological probabilities are also evaluated using a probabilistic contingency table from which the reference RPS score is computed.
+The area of the distribution to the left of the observed value is interpreted as the climatological probability.
+These climatological probabilities are also evaluated using a probabilistic contingency table from which the reference RPS score is computed.
 The skill scores are derived by comparing the forecast statistic to the reference climatology statistic.